 The Feast of Epiphany, the culmination of the Christmas season, celebrates the revelation of Jesus to the world and invites our discernment of Jesus’ identity as the Christ child.
 This year the Parish Ministry has encouraged each parish to hold an Epiphany party on the weekend of January 4-6.
 We hope you will soon receive an invitation to your parish Epiphany gathering.
 If you are unsure which parish you belong to, or your parish hasn’t planned an event and you would like to participate, or you would like to help plan your parish event, please email Mary Nevil ([email protected]), Parish Ministry Chair, and she will connect you.

 Sunday, December 16, 2018

 8:30 AM Worship Leaders

-Flowers: Today’s flowers are given by Debra Robinson for all the good work NDPC does in the world.
+Flowers: Today’s flowers are given by the Worship Committee for all the good work NDPC does in the world.

 Change for Change

-For November, our loose change will go to support Community Ministries work with Decatur Cooperative Ministry to assist with transitional house repairs.
+For December, our loose change will go to the Co-pastors’ Discretionary Fund, which we use to help members and visitors with emergency food, medicine, and housing needs.
 Please continue to contribute your loose change in the offering to help our children learn the habit of giving joyfully.
+In November, we collected $539 for Decatur Cooperative Ministries to repair a couple of transitional houses.
 Thank you for your contributions.

 Coffee and Fellowship